Container orchestration features

 docker run.
 You can SSH into a virtual machine (VM) and run

 dockercommands to debug and diagnose.
-If you have an application with a few stateless microservices; or configurations that use environment variables or AWS services such as SSM, S3, or Secret store, consider using DuploCloud's Built-in container orchestration.
+If you have an application with a few stateless microservices; or configurations that use environment variables or Azure VM extensions, Azure Blob, or Azure Key Vault, consider using DuploCloud's Built-in container orchestration.

 - Features and Ecosystem Tools: Kubernetes is rich in many additional built-in features and ecosystem tools, most notably Secrets Management and ConfigMaps.
-Built-In and ECS rely on native AWS services such as AWS Secrets Manager, SSM, S3, and so on.
-While Kubernetes features have an equivalent in AWS, third parties tend to publish their software as Kubernetes packages (Helm Charts).
+Built-In and AKS rely on native Azure services.
+While Kubernetes features have an equivalent in Azure, third parties tend to publish their software as Kubernetes packages (Helm Charts).
 Some examples are Influx DB, Time Series DB, Prefect, etc.

-- Suitability for Stateful apps: Stateful applications should be avoided in AWS.
-Instead, Cloud-managed storage solutions should be leveraged for the best availability and SLA compliance.
-In scenarios where this is undesirable due to cost, then Kubernetes offers the best solution.
-Kubernetes uses StatefulSets and Volumes to implicitly manage EBS volumes.
-With Built-in and ECS, you must use a shared EFS drive, which may not have feature parity with Kubernetes volume management.
+- Suitability for Stateful apps: Stateful applications should be avoided in Azure.
+Instead, cloud-managed storage solutions should be leveraged for the best availability and SLA compliance.
+In scenarios where this is undesirable due to cost, Kubernetes offers the best solution.
+Kubernetes uses StatefulSets and Volumes to implicitly manage Azure Storage volumes.
+With Built-in and AKS, you must use a shared drive, which may not have feature parity with Kubernetes volume management.

-- AWS Cost: While the EKS control plane cost is relatively low, it is not recommended to operate an EKS environment without business support at an additional premium.
+- Azure Cost: While the Azure control plane cost is relatively low, it is not recommended to operate an AKS environment without business support at an additional premium.
 If you are a small business, you may be able to add the support tier when you need it and then turn it off to reduce costs.

 - Multi-Cloud: For many enterprises and independent software vendors this is a requirement, either immediately or in the future.
 While Kubernetes provides this benefit, DuploCloud's implementation is much easier to maintain and easier to implement.